'}}

 Saint Gertrude the Great is primarily known for her mystic theology and spiritual writings, which had a significant influence in the church.
 She was one of the first great female mystical theologians and is often considered the fourth Magistra of the Benedictine Order.

-See also Elizabeth Hesselblad
+See also Pinytus

 Regarded as the herald of the Sacred Heart, she is most popularly known for her visions of Christ.
 She described her experiences in detail in her book "The Herald of Divine Love" which is considered an important work of Christian mysticism.